-1. The higher crash occurrences are due to higher traffic volumes in the area from rail running, and through traffic, not design of intersections, in my opinion the roundabouts are quicker and easier for motorists to traverse than the current stop signs which require a complete stop.
-This could encourage even more rail running, as it is now easier to cut through, thereby increasing traffic volumes and likelihood of crashes.
-Ultimately this is counterproductive to the goals of the program and the focus should instead be on reducing rail running, through traffic and traffic volumes to reduce occurrences, or likelihood, of - Crashes.
-2. Norfolk Street is a main cyclist route in the Perth bike network and popular pedestrian route to Hyde Park.
-The Monash study acknowledges roundab reduce safety of cyclists and pedestrians.
+1. The higher crash occurrences are due to higher traffic volumes in the area from rat running and through traffic, not design of intersections.
+In my opinion the roundabouts are quicker and easier for motorists to traverse than the current stop signs which require a complete stop.
+This could encourage even more rat running, as it is now easier to cut through, thereby increasing traffic volumes and likelihood of crashes.
+Ultimately this is counterproductive to the goals of the program and the focus should instead be on reducing rat running, through traffic volumes to reduce occurrences, or likelihood, of crashes.

+Norfolk Street is a main cyclist route in the Perth bike network and popular pedestrian route to Hyde Park.
+The Monash study acknowledges roundabouts reduce safety of cyclists and pedestrians.
 Therefore, the project is not consistent with the City's Accessible City Strategy to encourage active transport, such as walking or cycling, and instead favours motorists.

-Engagement HQ Response 15 \
+Engagement HQ Response 15